mongodb/docs/source/includes/fact-findAndModify-update-comparison.rst

   only a single document but multiple documents matched, you will need to use additional logic to identify the updated document.

-- You cannot specify a :doc:`write concern </reference/write-concern>` to
-  |operation| to override the default write concern whereas, starting
-  in MongoDB 2.6, you can specify a write concern to the :method:`~db.collection.update()` method.

 When modifying a *single* document, both |operation| and the :method:`~db.collection.update()` method *atomically* update the document.
 See :doc:`/core/write-operations-atomicity` for more